Saturday, 23 January 2010

 He has played three different undead characters.
 He was a zombie in Shaun of the Dead.
 He was a vampire in Underworld and Underworld: Evolution.
 He plays Davy Jones in the two Pirates of the Caribbean sequels.

-Cate Blanchett.
+In Notes on a Scandal (2006), he appears opposite Cate Blanchett.
 He and Blanchett have both appeared in adaptations of The Lord of the Rings.
-Nighy played Sam Gamgee in the BBC Radio broadcast, while Blanchett plays Galadriel in
+Nighy played Sam Gamgee in the BBC Radio broadcast, while Blanchett plays Galadriel in Peter Jackson's films.

-Mary Nighy (born July 17, 1984) with
+Daughter, Mary Nighy (born July 17, 1984) with Diana Quick who was his long-time partner.

 Personal Quotes